 - Application Period: December 2, 2022 - February 15, 2023

 - Language: English

 - Academic Coordination: Nicolas Prevelakis (Academic Director, Harvard/CHS Greece), Tracey Rosen (Harvard), and other Harvard faculty

-- Program Coordination: Matina Goga (CHS Greece, email@example.com)
+- Activity Administration: Matina Goga (CHS Greece)

 About the internship

-Phase one: Preparation in Cambridge MA (March–June)
+Phase one: Preparation (March–June, 2023)

-During the first phaze, meetings take place on campus at Harvard and/or online and the TFs work together to prepare the course syllabus under the guidance of the Program Director and other Harvard faculty members.
-The TFs compile the texts that the students will study, build the syllabus and lesson plans, and plan the students' daily activities.
-The TFs also participate in the selection of the high school students.
+The first phase of the internship focuses on the preparation of the seminar, during the spring and early summer of 2023.
+Several meetings will be arranged over Zoom and the TFs will work together to prepare the course syllabus under the guidance of the Program Director and the faculty members.
+The TFs will compile the texts that the students will study, build the syllabus and seminar plans, and prepare the participant high school students' daily activities.
+The TFs may also need to participate in the selection of the high school students.